Official Registration Site of The Loudoun County War Eagles Travel Football and War Eagle Camp

-GYFL / Loudoun County Eagles will be fielding FIVE PLUS Teams in 2015:
+GYFL / Loudoun County Eagles will be fielding THREE Teams for the Spring 2016 season

-MISSION and SCOPE The Loudoun Eagles Camp and Season mission is to prepare the pre-high school football and cheer players for high school football physically and mentally while playing and performing against some of the best, top athletes in the Metro area on some of the finest fields in the area and stadiums.
-We are an organization dedicated to the individual development of the student athlete as they prepare to enter high school Cost for the Total Program:
+MISSION and SCOPE The Loudoun Eagles Camp and Season mission is to prepare the pre-high school football and cheer players for high school football both physically and mentally, while playing and performing against some of the best athletes in the DC Metro area on some of the finest fields and stadiums in the area.
+We are an organization dedicated to the individual development of the athlete as they prepare to enter high school Cost for the Total Program:

 1- Two Week Full Contact Eagle Camp (mandatory)- $250.00